 The Vice President for Student Affairs or their designee will determine if the documentation provided warrants a hardship withdrawal based on the requirements outlined in this section.
 Any exceptions or special circumstances must be approved by the Provost.
 The student will be notified of the decision by the Office of Student Affairs.
 If approved, notification will also be sent to the Office of the Registrar to initiate processing.

 Personal Statement of Hardship:

 In addition to completing a hardship withdrawal form, the student must prepare a typed personal statement of hardship that is signed and dated by the student.
-The statement of hardship is a narrative, in the student’s personal voice, to explain and convey the non-academic emergency to the ASU Registrar’s Office.
+The statement of hardship is a narrative, in the student’s personal voice, to explain and convey the non-academic emergency to the ASU Office of the Registrar.
 It is essential that accurate details are given about the circumstances surrounding the hardship, including date(s) of the emergency, and an account of how the situation specifically prevented the completion of the coursework.

 Hardship Withdrawal Documentation Requirements: